Ransomware – a Guide to Avoid Becoming a Victim in 2019

-Cyber attacks with malicious intent are a common way cybercriminals to earn money illegally.
+Cyber attacks with malicious intent are a common way for cybercriminals to earn money illegally.
 This issue is huge and that last year cybercriminals all over the world earned millions of dollars.

-The problem is that today the hackers use hard to detect backdoor entry into your systems.
+The problem is that today hackers use hard to detect backdoor entry into your systems.
 As technology has developed it has become harder and harder to find the attackers because it is very hard to find their trail.
 The most popular current tool for choice is Ransomware.
 Read on to find out what is ransomware and how you can avoid becoming a victim to it in 2019 and beyond.

 Ransomware is a malicious program that is created to infect a computer system and store data on it unlawfully.
 There are a number of ways in which ransomware can become your nightmare.